pushian/YFPopupButtons/README.md

 ```swift
 func maxNumberOfItemsInRow(buttonsView: YFPopupButtonsView) -> Int
 ```
-- Define the size of all the buttons.
+- Define the size for all the buttons.
 ```swift
 func itemSize(buttonsView: YFPopupButtonsView) -> CGSize
 ```